iJebus/lemonbot/README.md

 ## How do I use it?

+You can't actually use it, because it hasn't been reviewed/approved by Facebook to be used by anyone other than lemonbot admins.
+Sorry! :(

-1. Browse to the [LemonBot page](https://www.facebook.com/LemonBot-1763943487196046/) and click 'Message', or use [this link](http://m.me/1763943487196046) to open a conversation directly
+1. ~~Browse to the [LemonBot page](https://www.facebook.com/LemonBot-1763943487196046/) and click 'Message', or use [this link](http://m.me/1763943487196046) to open a conversation directly~~
-2. Send a message!
+2. ~~Send a message!
 It'll tell you what to do.
-If that's a bit daunting, the screenshot below covers all the functionality
+If that's a bit daunting, the screenshot below covers all the functionality~~

 <img src="https://raw.githubusercontent.com/iJebus/lemonbot/gh-pages/images/demo.png" alt="example of lemonbot usage" style="width: 800px;"/>